Team-10072/ReefScape-RobotCode/README.md

 ﻿# ReefScape-RobotCode

-If you are Lost or unsure what to do next please Check out the
+If you are Lost or unsure what to do next please Check out the - [To Do List](DOCS/To-Do.MD)

-If you are Confused about terminology or Phrases please se: [Key Terms](KeyTerms_CheatSheet.md)
+If you are Confused about terminology or Phrases please se: [Key Terms](DOCS/KeyTerms_CheatSheet.md)

+Suggestions or Concerns?
+Feel Free to toss them in the [Suggestions/Concerns](DOCS/Suggestions_Concerns)

 # Start of the 2025 Robot Code